ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/sea-girls-bloxx-free-tickets-nme-hq.markdown

 has_entry_page: true
 title: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ"
 competition-description: "<p>Want to hear some epic live music?
 Then you won't want\
-  \ to miss this...\r\nNME is opening it's doors to host an exclusive lock-in gig\
+  \ to miss this...\nNME is opening it's doors to host an exclusive lock-in gig in\
-  \ in association with 19 Crimes Winery – and we've got a limited amount of FREE\
+  \ association with 19 Crimes Winery – and we've got a limited amount of FREE tickets\
-  \ tickets to give away.
-Want in?</p> \r\n<p>You can get your hands on one of 35\
+  \ to give away.
+Want in?</p> \n<p>You can get your hands on one of 35 pairs of tickets\
-  \ pairs of tickets to see Sea Girls and BLOXX at NME HQ in London on Thursday 3\
+  \ to see Sea Girls and BLOXX at NME HQ in London on Thursday 3 May 2018.
+All you\
-  \ May 2018.
-All you need to do is enter your details and you could be swaying along\
+  \ need to do is enter your details and you could be swaying along in the crowd,\
-  \ in the crowd, wine in hand, as the alt rock/indie pop bands fill your ears with\
+  \ wine in hand, as the alt rock/indie pop bands fill your ears with their favourite\
-  \ their favourite songs.</p>"
+  \ songs.</p>\n"
 hero-header: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ in London"
 terms-confirmation: "Terms-19-CrimesLockInCompetition.pdf"
 banner-img: "https://assets.expresslyapp.com/asset-d6c7d6ab-43b6-472c-a2ec-acb377522d50.jpg"